 This is a great way of helping our kids develop a taste for healthy foods.
 At this age, your kid should be able to eat three meals a day plus two extra servings of snacks.
 Why not introduce some awesome kitchen toy ideas to help them understand food a bit more?

-This post, we are going to take a look at some key areas concerning why your 2-year-old refuses to eat anything, and how to get your toddler to eat a variety of foods.
+In this post, we will take a look at some key areas concerning why your 2-year-old refuses to eat anything and how to get your toddler to eat a variety of foods.

 Reasons Why your 2 Year Old Refuses To Eat Anything